Fundamental limits of many-user MAC with finite payloads and fading: Many user MAC: ,

 \section{Many user MAC: $K=\mu n$, $n\to\infty$}

-This is our main section. \ifthenelse{\equal{\fullorconf}{full}}{We consider the linear scaling regime where the number of users $K$ scales with $n$, and $n\to\infty$.}{We consider the linear scaling regime $K=\mu n$, $n\to\infty$.} We are interested in the tradeoff of minimum $E_b/N_0$ required for the PUPE to be smaller than $\epsilon$, with the user density $\mu$ ($\mu<1$).
+This is our main section.
+We consider the linear scaling regime where the number of users $K$ scales with $n$, and $n\to\infty$.
+We are interested in the tradeoff of minimum $E_b/N_0$ required for the PUPE to be smaller than $\epsilon$, with the user density $\mu$ ($\mu<1$).
 So, we fix the message size $k$.
 Let $S=k\mu$ be the spectral efficiency.

 We focus on the case of different codebooks, but under symmetric rate.
 So if $M$ denotes the size of the codebooks, then $S=\frac{K\log M}{n}=\mu\log M$.
 Hence, given $S$ and $\mu$, $M$ is fixed.
 Let $\PT=KP$ denote the total power.
 Therefore denoting by $\mathcal{E}$ the energy-per-bit, $\mathcal{E}=E_b/N_0=\frac{nP}{\log_2 M}=\frac{\PT}{S}$.
 For finite $E_b/N_0$, we need finite $\PT$, hence we consider the power $P$ decaying as $O(1/n)$.